This documentation is for an unreleased version of Apache Flink. We recommend you use the latest stable version.

 externalized checkpoints: You can configure periodic checkpoints to be persisted externally.
 Externalized checkpoints write their meta data out to persistent storage and are not automatically cleaned up when the job fails.
 This way, you will have a checkpoint around to resume from if your job fails.
 There are more details in the deployment notes on externalized checkpoints.

 unaligned checkpoints: You can enable unaligned checkpoints to greatly reduce checkpointing times under backpressure.
-This only works for exactly-once checkpoints and with number of concurrent checkpoints of 1.
+This only works for exactly-once checkpoints and with one concurrent checkpoint.

 checkpoints with finished tasks: You can enable an experimental feature to continue performing checkpoints even if parts of the DAG have finished processing all of their records.
 Before doing so, please read through some important considerations.